For young people

 The typical structure of a day at the Beacon Centre is:

-9.45am - 12.15pm: Young people are expected to attend education lessons provided by teachers from Northgate School.
+09:30 – 12:00 Young people are expected to attend education lessons provided by teachers from Northgate School.
+They are expected to attend three lessons in the morning, as well as a 15-minute break at 11:00.
 The participation in education is assessed according to individual needs and abilities.

 Please note all meal times are protected time and we encourage people to respect this, nurses will not be available to take telephone calls or deal with enquiries at this time.